-2006, 2017, and 2018 BOND ISSUES
+2006, 2017, and 2018 Bond Issues

-In order to be able to provide economical, reliable service to its Members, the Corporation entered into two 20-year Prepaid Gas Purchase Agreements and financed the lump-sum prepayments to the supplier as required in the agreements through the issuance of its revenue bonds with maturities matching the term of the agreements.
-The Series 2006A Bonds were issued in the amount of \$1,994,475,000, the Series 2006B Bonds were issued in the amount of \$132,545,000, and both Series were issued in July 2006.
-The Series 2006C Bonds were issued in the amount of \$1,060,220,000 in December 2006.
+In order to be able to provide economical, reliable service to its Members, the Corporation in 2006 entered into two 20-year Prepaid Gas Purchase Agreements and financed the lump-sum prepayments to the supplier as required in the agreements through the issuance of revenue bonds with maturities matching the term of the agreements.
+In July 2006, the Series 2006A Bonds were issued in the amount of \$1,994,475,000 and the Series 2006B Bonds were issued in the amount of \$132,545,000.
+In December 2006, the Series 2006C Bonds were issued in the amount of \$1,060,220,000.
 All of the Series 2006 Bonds are fixed-interest rate revenue bonds and will be repaid from the revenues derived from the sale of the gas to certain of the Corporation's Members and Project Participants, all of which are located in the Southeastern United States.
+Deliveries from the 2006 project began on August 1, 2006.

-Since the 2006 projects were entered into, the Corporation has continued to add Members, and its Members' requirements for natural gas supply have grown.
-The 2006 project deliveries end in 2026, so to continue to provide economical, reliable service to its Members beyond the expiration of the 2006 project, the Corporation entered into a 30-year Prepaid Gas Purchase Agreement and financed the lump-sum prepayment to the supplier as required in the agreement through the issuance of its revenue bonds with maturities matching the term of the agreement.
+Since 2006, the Corporation has added Members, and the Members' requirements for natural gas supply have grown.
+To continue to provide economical, reliable service to its Members beyond the expiration of the 2006 project deliveries in 2026, the Corporation entered into a 30-year Prepaid Gas Purchase Agreement and financed the lump-sum prepayment to the supplier as required in the agreement through the issuance of revenue bonds with maturities matching the term of the agreement.
 The Series 2017A Bonds were issued in the amount of \$678,250,000 in November 2017 and bear interest at fixed rates through May 1, 2023, including term bonds in the amount of \$673,255,000 with a maturity date of May 1, 2048.
 The Series 2017A Bonds are subject to optional redemption and extraordinary mandatory redemption through May 1, 2023 and the term bonds are required to be tendered for purchase on May 1, 2023.
 Under the bond indenture, the Corporation will enter into a bond purchase agreement, firm remarketing agreement, or similar agreement with respect to the remarketing or refunding of the bonds by the last day of the second calendar month preceding May 1, 2023.
 If the Corporation is unable to do so, there may be an early termination of the gas purchase agreement and the extraordinary redemption of the bonds at that time.
 The 2017A Bonds will be repaid from the revenues derived from the sale of the gas to certain of the Corporation's Members and Project Participants, which are located in the Central and Southeastern United States.
 Deliveries from the 2017 project began on April 1, 2018.